tomahawk-jupiter/ip-address-tracker/README.md

 - Setup API routes in Next App Router.
 I did this so I could hide my api key for the Geo location api.

+#### Geo Location

+The location given by the geo location service might not always be accurate, especially for individual users.
+Why:

+- If you have a dynamic IP address it might give the location for the ISP (Internet Service Provider) instead.
+- Geolocation databases used by IP address lookup services may not always be accurate or up to date.

 ### Useful resources

 - An excellent [TailwindCSS Cheatsheet](https://nerdcave.com/tailwind-cheat-sheet)